 After the first image is dry, add the second image to the other side of the DIY coaster.
 Again, use the same process.

-Here are the wood coasters ready to use.
+Here are the seasonal wood coasters ready to use.
 One side has a fall image.

-Flip the wood coaster over and I am all set for Christmas.
+Flip the DIY wood coaster over and I am all set for Christmas season.

 These DIY coasters are going to be the perfect addition to our dining room table for celebrating these seasons.

-I hope I inspire you to think about how to make DIY coasters.
-Do you have a favorite, I’d love to hear your thoughts.
+I hope I inspire to make DIY coasters for your home to protect your tables from beverages dripping.
+Do you have a favorite, I’d love to hear your thoughts?